Kazim Aliverdibeyov

 Kazım Aliverdibeyov was (November 27, 1934, Baku – December 19, 2022, Baku) conductor, Honored Art Worker of the Azerbaijan SSR (1978).
 He was also a personal pensioner of the president of the Republic of Azerbaijan (2010).

 Life

 Kazım Aliverdibeyov was born in Baku in 1934.
 From 1944 to 1954, he studied violin at the ten-year music school affiliated with the Azerbaijan State Conservatory (now known as the Uzeyir Hajibeyli Baku Music Academy).
 After completing his secondary education, he enrolled in the Choral Conducting Faculty of the conservatory.
 In 1957, while still a student, he was invited to serve as a conductor at the Azerbaijan State Musical Comedy Theater (now the Azerbaijan State Musical Theater).
 In 1959, he graduated with a higher education degree.
 A year later, he continued his conducting career at the Azerbaijan State Academic Opera and Ballet Theater.

+Death

 Kazim Aliverdibeyov died on December 19, 2022.

 Family

 He is the son of musicologist Agalar beg Aliverdibeyov.
 He is the brother of violinist Rasim Aliverdibeyov, composer Nazim Aliverdibeyov, and pianist Nushaba Aliverdibeyova.